 Seas have always been a wonderful spectacle, an infinite source of inspiration, so diverse are the colors and shorelines, whatever they are friendly or hostile.
-But they are also a formidable master to teach us humility and our powerlessness as soon as we have to deal with their angers.
+But they are also a formidable master to teach us humility and our powerlessness as soon as we have to deal with their waves of anger.

-Chrysaora pacifica.
-Behind this beautiful name hides a jellyfish living nearly in endemic state in the waters of the Japanese archipelago.
-It is also called "sea nettle" If the sting does not present in principle any risk for humans, it has strong itching.
+Chrysaora Pacifica.
+Behind this beautiful name hides a jellyfish living nearly in the endemic state in the waters of the Japanese archipelago.
+It is also called, "sea nettle."
+If the sting does not present in principle any risk for humans, it has strong itching.

-Between sky and shore there is the sea and the Ambleteuse Fort (Pas-de-Calais / France) hanging on to a rocky spur beaten by the waves bursting on its walls.
+Between sky and shore, there is the sea and the Ambleteuse Fort (Pas-de-Calais / France) hanging on to a rocky spur beaten by the waves bursting on its walls.
 The first stones were laid in the 17th century by order of Louis XIV.
 Initially, the construction was designed to protect the harbor at the mouth of the Slack River.
 But if the place had an indisputable strategic advantage, it was quite quickly abandoned.
-The weather conditions and the constant silting-up of the estuary made perilous access to the vessels.
-Ambleteuse fell into the oblivion of History before rising from the ashes, a century later, thanks to the "little Corporal", nickname of a certain Napoleon Bonaparte ...
-Fort Ambleteuse, sometimes mistakenly called "Fort Mahon", has been classified as a historic monument since 1965.
+The weather conditions and the constant silting up of the estuary made perilous access to the vessels.
+Ambleteuse fell into the oblivion of History before rising from the ashes, a century later, thanks to the "little Corporal,” the nickname of a certain Napoleon Bonaparte ...
+Fort Ambleteuse, sometimes mistakenly called "Fort Mahon,” has been classified as a historic monument since 1965.

 Along the estuary of the Gironde River, these fishermen's shelters are inseparable from the Gironde's legacy.
-Fishing with squarre dipping nets dates back more than six centuries or so.
-Writings mention from the 14th century a fishing technique called "carrelet", as a matter of fact the name of a fish (plaice).
-A square net with two poles tied down on a carnation, rose or descended into the water thanks to another bigger pole.
-If the technique is not so different today in France, it was not until the 20th century the first wooden cabins came up on the Charente coast, the Gironde, the Loire and even the Dordogne.
+Fishing with square dipping nets dates back more than six centuries or so.
+Writing mention from the 14th century a fishing technique called "carrelet,” as a matter of fact, the name of a fish (plaice).
+A square net with two poles tied down on a carnation rose or descended into the water thanks to another bigger pole.
+If the technique is not so different today in France, it was not until the 20th century the first wooden cabins came up on the Charente Coast, the Gironde, the Loire, and even the Dordogne.
 They allowed the owners to fish sheltered from the weather.

 Ilha dos Marineheiros - Brazil -

-An absolute silence, hardly disturbed by the plaintive barkings of a dog, falls like a lid on the lagoon.
+An absolute silence, hardly disturbed by the plaintive barking of a dog, falls like a lid on the lagoon.
 The shrimp nets ripple like waves under the caress of a slight breeze before stopping their movements for what seems an eternity.
-The sky rumbles, the smell of moisture engulf the nostrils while the clouds stumble on the horizon to announce the storm.
+The sky rumbles, the smell of moisture engulf the nostrils while the clouds stumble on the horizon to forecast the storm.

 Do not be fooled by appearances.
-Rio Grande is not only a fishing port lost in the depths of the southern Brazil.
-It is one of the most important of South America.
-Unlike other ports, such as Buenos Aires, Porto Alegre and Montevideo, its infrastructures are opened to the sea two miles distant only from the harbour facilities so that the largest container ships currently in service in the world get easily access inside.
+Rio Grande is not only a fishing port lost in the depths of southern Brazil.
+It is one of the most important in South America.
+Unlike other ports, such as Buenos Aires, Porto Alegre, and Montevideo, its infrastructure are opened to the sea two miles distant only from the harbor facilities so that the largest container ships currently in service in the world get easy access inside.